tristanic/isolde/README.md

 ## Compiling from source

+**NOTE:** Some large files in this repository are stored using [Git-LFS](https://git-lfs.github.com/).
+To clone these to your own system you'll need to have the Git-LFS client installed.

 ISOLDE uses ChimeraX's [bundle building pipeline](https://www.cgl.ucsf.edu/chimerax/docs/devel/writing_bundles.html), with the majority of the build information defined in [bundle_info.xml](https://github.com/tristanic/isolde/blob/master/isolde/bundle_info.xml).
 Dependencies outside of those already present in ChimeraX itself are kept to a minimum.
 You will need to have a compatible